|

 FTP

-File Transfer Protocol supports several commands that allow bi-directional transfer of binary and ASCII files between systems, the FTP client is installed with the TCP/IP utilities and is supported by most web browsers.
+bi-directional transfer of binary and ASCII files between systems, the FTP client is installed with the TCP/IP utilities and is supported by

 X.25

-A recommendation published by the CCITT international communications standards organisation that defines the connection between a terminal and a packet switching network.
-An X.25 network is a type of packet switching network that routes units of information (packets) as specified by the protocol, and is most often found in public data communications networks.
+An X.25 network is a type of packet switching network that routes units of information (packets) as specified by the protocol, and is

 POP3

-Post Office Protocol (Version 3) is intended to permit a workstation to dynamically access a maildrop on a server host.
-Usually this means that this protocol is used to allow computer to retrieve mail that a server is holding for it.
+workstation to dynamically access a maildrop on a server host.
+Usually this means that this protocol is used to allow

-Initially the server host starts the POP3 service by listening on TCP port, when a client wishes to make use of the service it establishes a TCP connection with the server host and the POP3 server will send a greeting.
-The client and POP3 server then exchange commands and responses until the connection is closed or aborted.
+Initially the server host starts the POP3 service by listening on TCP port, when a client wishes to make use of the service

 For any further information please feel free to contact us.